blidau/digital-writing-2021/README.md

 **Note:** Collaborate Ultra does not do a particularly good job of sharing the screen correctly so step-by-step instructions are given for exercises where screen sharing is necessary.
 The videos also don't play correctly but these are on the slides so you can watch them separately.

+### Recordings

+To watch the recordings for each week:

+1. Log into Canvas
+2. Select "Collaborate Ultra" in the main menu
+3. Click the menu icon (three lines) to the left of "Sessions"
+4. Select "Recordings" to show the most recent recordings (for older recordings adjust the filter)

 ### Week 1

 #### Week 1 Recap